cech12/VIS/README.md

 2. Once the application is running, you can configure your preferred language & voice
 3. Copy an image to the clipboard.
 (You can use Tools like Windows Snipping Tool to copy something on your screen)
-4. Hit the "Read Image from Clipboard" button and her the voice
+4. Hit the "Read Image from Clipboard" button and hear the voice
 5. You can hit the "Stop Speech" button to stop the voice output

 ## Configuration